NorskHelsenett/HelseID.Samples/README.md

 ## Other resources

-An exellent introductory guide to OAuth 2 can be found [here](https://www.oauth.com/)
+An excellent introductory guide to OAuth 2 can be found [here](https://www.oauth.com/)

 You can find the OAuth 2 specs here: [https://oauth.net/specs/](https://oauth.net/specs/)